Incorporating Neuro-Inspired Adaptability for Continual Learning in Artificial Intelligence: Methods

 \end{small}

-In general, such methods differ mainly in the metric $\xi_{1:t-1}$ of estimating the importance of parameters for performing the old tasks \cite{benzing2022unifying}, thus the active forgetting term can be naturally combined with them.
-We discuss in more depth the motivation and implementation of active forgetting in Supplementary~\ref{secA_af_implementation}, including the choice of an appropriate $\beta$, the connections of two equivalent versions, and their detailed derivation.
+Since these methods differ mainly in the metric $\xi_{1:t-1}$ of estimating the importance of parameters for performing old tasks \cite{benzing2022unifying}, the active forgetting term can be naturally combined with them.
+We discuss in more depth the motivation and implementation of active forgetting in Supplementary Section~1.2, including the choice of an appropriate $\beta$, the connections of two equivalent versions, and the technical details of derivation.